EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] U2
 - [ ] UB40

-#### In "Shrek", what does PRincess Fiona transform into when the sun sets?
+#### In "Shrek", what does Princess Fiona transform into when the sun sets?

 - [ ] Wolf
 - [ ] Bat